Wild Eden of Papua New Guinea Cruise

 Feture image for Wild Eden of Papua New Guinea Cruise

-Set sail with Swan Hellenic on an unforgettable small-ship expedition cruise through Papua New Guinea and the Solomon Islands — one of the most remote and culturally rich regions on Earth.
+Set sail on an unforgettable small-ship expedition cruise through Papua New Guinea and the Solomon Islands — one of the most remote and culturally rich regions on Earth.
 Nestled in the heart of Melanesia, this tropical paradise is home to over 850 languages, vibrant tribal traditions, and some of the most biodiverse ecosystems on the planet.
 Journey into the untouched Bismarck Sea, where volcanic islands rise dramatically from emerald waters, and lush rainforests give way to pristine beaches and coral reefs brimming with life.

 Designed for curious and adventurous travelers, this luxury cultural expedition offers rare encounters and profound cultural insights.
 Visit traditional villages where ancestral customs are still celebrated through mesmerizing dances and rituals.
 Explore World War II relics scattered across jungle-clad islands, snorkel vibrant coral gardens teeming with marine life, and discover rare bird species and exotic flora found nowhere else.
 With expert guides and naturalists on board, every day promises a deeper connection to the land, people, and history of this remarkable region.